ShayanParsai/Casino-Royale/README.md

 # Casino Royale

-My first ''bigger'' project with the goal of learning how to create GUI for programs
+Casino project with the goal of learning how to create GUI for programs

 # Goals

 Add function to create new user/password and store the information either on local or online

-Add the roulette function
+Create JUnit Tests

+Simplify the code further

 # Username/Password